lykmapipo/sails-police/README.md

 ![change](https://rawgit.com/lykmapipo/sails-police/master/screenshots/change.png "change")

 ## Demo
 `sails-police` has a sample application inside its repo.
+It writes all sent emails into `.tmp/email.txt`.
+So you will have to copy sent links to simulate the workflow.
 To run the sample application, do the following:

 * Clone this repository